rougier/numpy-100/README.rst

       print(Z)

 #.
-How to get the documentation of the numpy add function from the command line ? (★☆☆)
+How to get the documentation of the numpy add function from the command line? (★☆☆)

    .. code-block:: bash